How WEIRD is Usable Privacy and Security Research? (Extended Version): Methodology

-\textbf{Normalization by country population.} To address which countries are over- or under-represented in UPS papers relative to population, we normalized the number of samples and participants by the country's population provided by the United Nations~\cite{worldpopulation}.
-Specifically, we calculated the normalized ratio of participant samples and participants: {
+\textbf{Normalization by country population.} To address which countries are over- or under-represented in UPS papers relative to population, we normalized the number of participant samples and participants by the country's population~\cite{worldpopulation}.
+Specifically, we calculated the normalized ratio of participant samples ({ $\psi_{\scalebox{0.9}[1.0]{\textit{s}}}$}) and that of participants ({ $\psi_{\scalebox{0.9}[1.0]{\textit{p}}}$}) as follows: { } { }